How to Throw an Epic Oyster and Champagne Party

 It's easiest to start with a venue and try to develop a party that fits the space.
 If you have the flexibility to host the event in someone else's space, make sure to discuss logistics early on.

-We were fortunate enough to have W&T Seafood supply our oysters, as their products are the bomb. **Update: W&T Seafood now has an online oyster shop, but you still have to pick them up from Williamsburg.** They offer a wide range of West Coast oysters.
+We were fortunate enough to have Element Seafood supply our oysters, as their products are the bomb. **Update: Element Seafood now has an online oyster shop, but you still have to pick them up from Williamsburg.** They offer a good range of West Coast oysters.

-- Quantity: estimate 6 oysters per person on average, but 12 oysters per person if you know there are plenty of oyster lovers in the room
+Quantity: estimate about six oysters per person, but 12 oysters per person if you know that EVERYONE in the room is an oyster lover.

-- Variety: start with at least 1 East and 1 West coast kind (best to have two from each coast: e.g., British Columbia, Washington, Rhode Island, and Massachusetts); it is best to ask about what’s good—as they will vary from week to week
+Variety: start with at least one variety from the East Coast and one from the West coast.
+It's even better to have two from each coast: e.g., British Columbia, Washington, Rhode Island, and Massachusetts), but most importantly, ask about what's good.
+The best oysters will vary from week to week.

-- Who’s going to shuck them all???
-Hiring a shucker will vary in cost from $30/hr to $1/piece; have the shucker arrive one to half-an-hour prior to the party to set up and start shucking
+Shucking: I cannot stress the importance of this person.
+Hiring a professional shucker will make a huge huge huge difference.
+It will vary in cost from $50/hr to $1/piece; have the shucker arrive one to half-an-hour prior to the party to set up and start shucking.

 East Dennis (MA) — bright and briny, the East Coast crowd pleaser